 Become a Network Engineer: Education and Career Roadmap

 Research the requirements to become a network engineer.
-Learn about the job description and duties and read the step-by-step process to start a career in network engineering.
+Learn about the job description and duties, and explore the step-by-step process to start a career in network engineering.

 Network engineers, sometimes referred to as computer network architects, design, build, and operate computer network hardware, software, and servers.
 Although these engineers mainly plan networks, they might also perform job tasks like deciding which types of hardware are needed to support a network, designing the layout for data communication networks, and determining what types of security the network needs.